JayFoxRox/xqemu.com/docs/settings/input-devices.md

 Multiple gamepads can be connected by specifying the line above multiple times.

+Only enable gamepads which are connected to your system; XQEMU will abort at startup if it can't find the requested devices.

 ## Option 2: Use your PC keyboard

 If you do not have access to a real gamepad, you can use your PC's keyboard to